BanananaFish/test-Zhou-Zi7.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a Ph.D. student advised by Prof. Shengshan Hu, Leo Yu Zhang and Dezhong Yao in School of Computer Science and Technology at [Huazhong University of Science and Technology (HUST)](https://www.hust.edu.cn) and  affiliated with Creativity, Greatness, Communication, and Love ([CGCL](http://grid.hust.edu.cn)) Lab, Trustworthy Artificial Intelligence ([T-AI](http://trustai.group)) Group.
+!!!Attention!!!: this page is secret, if you publish this, you may face the legal risk!!!
+I am currently a Ph.D. student advised by Prof. Shengshan Hu, Leo Yu Zhang and Dezhong Yao in School of Computer Science and Technology at [Huazhong University of Science and Technology (HUST)](https://www.hust.edu.cn) and  affiliated with Creativity, Greatness, Communication, and Love ([CGCL](http://grid.hust.edu.cn)) Lab, Trustworthy Artificial Intelligence ([T-AI](http://trustai.group)) Group.!!!Attention!!!: this page is secret, if you publish this, you may face the legal risk!!!

+!!!Attention!!!: this page is secret, if you publish this, you may face the legal risk!!!
 I am an enthusiastic researcher with a passion for exploring new ideas and pushing the boundaries of knowledge.
 In addition to my academic pursuits, I am also an avid debater and enjoy participating in debate competitions.
 I find great satisfaction in the process of thinking critically and exchanging ideas with others, and I believe that this skillset has been invaluable in my pursuit of academic excellence.
-I am committed to pursuing research that not only advances our understanding of the world around us, but also has the potential to positively impact society at large.
+I am committed to pursuing research that not only advances our understanding of the world around us, but also has the potential to positively impact society at large.!!!Attention!!!: this page is secret, if you publish this, you may face the legal risk!!!

 Research Interests
 ======